xMedox/NeonEngine/README.md

 **Other:**
 - The ALC context now gets cleared before destroying it
 - Added the cleanUp method to the Sound class
+- The throwError method now gets used by all catch statements